otrv4/otrv4/otrv4.md

 ```
 START

-  This is the state that is used before an OTR conversation is initiated.
+  This is the initial state before an OTR conversation starts.
+The only way to
-  The initial state, and the only way to subsequently enter this state is for
-  the user to explicitly request to do so via some UI operation.
-Messages
+  enter this state is for the participant to explicitly request it via some UI
-  sent in this state are plaintext messages.
-If a TLV type 1 (Disconnect)
+  operation.
+Messages sent in this state are plaintext messages.
+If a TLV type 1
-  message is sent in another state, transition to this state.
+  (Disconnected) message is sent in another state, transition to this state.

 WAITING_AUTH_R

+  This is the state used when a participant is waiting for an Auth-R message.
-  This is the Auth message sent by the Responder.
+  This state is entered after an Identity message is sent.

 WAITING_AUTH_I

-  This is the Auth message sent by the Initiator.
+  This is the state used when a participant is waiting for an Auth-I message.
+  This state is entered after sending an Auth-R message.

 ENCRYPTED_MESSAGES

-  This state is entered after DAKE is finished.
-This will happen after Auth-I
+  This state is entered after the DAKE is finished.
+The DAKE is finished after
-  message is sent, received and validated.
-Messages sent in this state are encrypted.
+  the Auth-I message is sent, received and validated.
+Messages sent in this
+  state are encrypted.

 FINISHED